 If you choose to give your dog tinned sardines make sure they are in spring water.

 Try to avoid the brine or oil type whenever possible.
-Purchasing fresh sardines and cooking them yourself is an awesome treat for your dog.
+Purchasing fresh sardines and cooking them yourself is a great treat.

-Ensure there are no bones in the fish you are feeding to your pet.
+Ensure there are no bones in the fish you are feeding to your dog.
 Some tinned fish come already boneless.
 Most don’t so carefully remove any and all bones before serving.
-When cooking sardines you can remove the bones quite easily.
-Once that’s confirmed, you can cook them in some vegetable or sunflower oil to make an enjoyable meal for your beloved friend.
+Check the label.
+When cooking sardines you can usually remove the bones quite easily.
+Once that’s confirmed, cook them in some vegetable or sunflower oil to make an enjoyable meal for your beloved friend.

 Advantages of Sardines for Dogs